 How to reduce the memory usage in Edge?

-How to use Resource controls in Microsoft Edge to limit RAM usage
+Use RAM Limiter or Resource controls in Microsoft Edge to limit RAM usage

 Resource controls is a new feature of Microsoft Edge.
 When turned on, you can control how much memory (RAM) the browser can use from the total available system memory which overall affects browser performance.
 We already have an Efficiency mode feature in Microsoft Edge for memory management, reducing background tab activity, limiting computer resources while playing games, etc. Now this Resource controls feature makes the browser and user experience better.